matloff/fasteR/README.md

 for (pos in c('Catcher','Infielder','Outfielder','Pitcher'))
 ```

 And we could have **lm** and **print** calls in the body of the loop.
-But let's
-be a little fancier, building up a data frame with the output:
+But let's be a little fancier, building up a data frame with the output.
+We'll start with an empty frame, and keep adding rows to it.

 ``` r
 > posNames <- c('Catcher','Infielder','Outfielder','Pitcher')